 This is not an easy reality to face.
 Because you never want to admit that your child is bullying others.
 But there’s something prompting this behavior.
 And there is hope for this child!

 It’s true.
 My kid’s the bully.
-This super shy and overly compliant girl that was never THAT KID has sat in the principal’s office more times than she can count in her mothering years.
-It’s certainly not something I asked for.
-But it is something I unknowingly signed up for.
+This super shy and overly compliant girl that was never THAT KID has sat in the principal’s office more times than she can count as a mother.
+This is not something I anticipated as a mother.

 I know what you think you see in him….